The best way to express your longing for someone and say “I miss you” in Japanese is to use 会いたい (aitai).

 If you’re feeling nostalgic about your visit to Japan, for instance, you can express that using ~が恋しい (ga koishii).

-nihon ga koishii
+nihon ga koishii.

 I miss Japan.